wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.9 =
+* New: Support up to WordPress 5.9.3
+* New: Added upgrade routine for backup created with version 4.1.9 and 4.2.0 to fix backup metadata info #1647
+* New: Add multiple filters to keep existing media files, plugins, themes and mu-plugins after backup restore #1617
+* New: Clean existing files during backup restore which are not in backup #1617
+* Fix: Backup creation is blocked by mod_security if access tokens contain 0x string #1651
+* Fix: Unable to upload backup created with version 4.1.9 and 4.2.0 using WP Staging Backup Uploader #1647
+* Fix: Unable to import multisite backup when restoring backup into domain other than it was created on #1644
+* Fix: If there is an mysql error on copying a single row, it can lead to a interrupt of the whole clone job due to a browser memory exhaust error because whole sql query is written into html log element . #1654
+* Fix: Cloning does not work if php mb module is not installed #1669
+* Fix: Catch fatal error happening on backup upgrade routine #1663
+* Fix: Only process one queue action at a time.
+This make sure another action doesn't conflict with the action in process.
+Also fix the wpstg_queue backup table growing problem #1652
+* Enh: Save log file name instead of complete task response in wp_wpstg_queue table.
+This reduces the size of backup queue table #1623
+* Enh: Stop the backup job on critical errors during scheduled backup #1623
+* Dev: Test for cleaning up files before backup restore fails on second run #1681

 = 2.9.8 =
 * Fix: Fatal error if another plugin uses the same google library as WP STAGING uses for the backup storage provider #1641